 * Gene patents may truly be capitalism at its worst.
 [WSJ Law Blog]

+Law students, we know that finals time is rough, because we’ve all been there.
+Sometimes getting together with a study group is a great way to take the edge off.
 And like good little scouts, these law students are prepared.
 Okay, maybe some of them are a little bit too prepared.
 When your classmates email us to let us know that they hate studying at the law school because of you, maybe you need to give it a rest….

 Biglaw associates have to pull all-nighters quite frequently — and sometimes they’ll have to get by with very little sleep, for multiple nights in a row.
-As one of our Above the Law editors mentioned to me, a Biglaw all-nighter “is nothing like any other kind of all-nighter [he's] ever experienced.”
+As a young lawyer, would you consider going to sleep if your firm approved?

 There’s nothing quite like a good old-fashioned Christmas meltdown — and apparently there was an epic one at San Francisco International Airport on Christmas Eve.
 Angela West, a Harvard Law School graduate and former Los Angeles prosecutor, allegedly went to town on a Peet’s Coffee kiosk.
 With a three-foot metal pole.
 Tsk tsk, Ms. West. […]